 - Trump’s claims to be “ending endless wars” are just talk.
 In four years in office he has blocked multiple bills designed to prevent wars, brought us to the brink of war multiple times, and expanded secret, unaccountable drone strikes around the world.

 - But Joe Biden’s record is far from spotless — Biden supported the 2001 Authorization for Use of Military Force (AUMF), championed the invasion of Iraq, and promoted the expansion of U.S. drone warfare.

 - We must work to end the United States’ role in existing conflicts, repeal the AUMFs, return the powers of warmaking to Congress, and slash the Pentagon budget.

 - But the absence of war is not enough; we need to build a positive peace by supporting gender-equitable and locally-led peacebuilding, committing to multilateralism and international law, promoting green, justice-based development, and more.

 Trade & the Global Economy

-- For years, politicians’ promises to help workers by wielding U.S. power in support of U.S. corporations have utterly failed.
+- Trump’s promises to help workers by wielding U.S. power in support of U.S. corporations have utterly failed.
 Trade wars harm workers across borders in order for a small segment of the corporate class to profit.

-- That means renegotiating trade deals, canceling Global South debt, holding multinational corporations responsible for their abuses, combating financial secrecy., and ensuring that the World Bank and IMF promote a just, green recovery from the crisis.
+- That means renegotiating trade deals, canceling Global South debt, holding multinational corporations responsible for their abuses, and ensuring that the World Bank and IMF promote a just, green recovery from the crisis.